Intervention/httpauth/README.md

 If you are using Apache and running php with fast-cgi, check setting headers: https://support.deskpro.com/en/kb/articles/missing-authorization-headers-with-apache

+## Authors

+This library is developed and maintained by [Oliver Vogel](https://intervention.io)

+Thanks to the community of [contributors](https://github.com/Intervention/httpauth/graphs/contributors) who have helped to improve this project.

 ## License

-Intervention HttpAuth Class is licensed under the [MIT License](http://opensource.org/licenses/MIT).
+Intervention HttpAuth is licensed under the [MIT License](LICENSE).